azkadev/bark/README.md

 ### Global Bot Telegram

-  Super Bot Telegram memungkinkan anda manage berbagai chat group / private / channel sekaligus tempat jual beli produk yang kami jual, anda bisa membeli layanan ini mulai IDR: 25k / bulan
+  Super Bot Telegram allows you to manage various chat groups / private / channels as well as a place to buy and sell the products we sell, you can buy this service from
+  IDR: 25k / bulan
+  $: 1,5 Dollar

 [![](https://cdn.dribbble.com/userupload/13133188/file/original-2331747061f15217a2f16cc3d665c5b6.jpg)](https://github.com/globalcorporation/global_bot_telegram)

 ### Global Userbot Telegram

-  Super Bot Telegram memungkinkan anda manage berbagai chat group / private / channel sekaligus tempat jual beli produk yang kami jual, anda bisa membeli layanan ini mulai IDR: 25k / bulan
+  Super Bot Telegram allows you to manage various chat groups / private / channels as well as a place to buy and sell the products we sell, you can buy this service from
+  IDR: 25k / bulan
+  $: 1,5 Dollar

 [![](https://cdn.dribbble.com/userupload/13133188/file/original-2331747061f15217a2f16cc3d665c5b6.jpg)](https://github.com/globalcorporation/global_userbot_telegram)

 ### Global Bot Whatsapp

-  Super Bot Telegram memungkinkan anda manage berbagai chat group / private / channel sekaligus tempat jual beli produk yang kami jual, anda bisa membeli layanan ini mulai IDR: 25k / bulan
+  Super Bot Telegram allows you to manage various chat groups / private / channels as well as a place to buy and sell the products we sell, you can buy this service from
+  IDR: 25k / bulan
+  $: 1,5 Dollar

 [![](https://cdn.dribbble.com/userupload/13133188/file/original-2331747061f15217a2f16cc3d665c5b6.jpg)](https://github.com/globalcorporation/global_bot_whatsapp)